D-Mastrocola/D-Mastrocola.github.io/README.md

 ![Site Preview](https://github.com/D-Mastrocola/D-Mastrocola.github.io/blob/main/assets/images/screenshot.png)

+## About
+This site showcases my skills as a developer.
+It also provides links to get in contact with me for potential employers

 ## User Story
 - AS AN employer
 - I WANT to view a potential employee's deployed portfolio of work samples